Book a demo

 A questionnaire is a set of structured questions designed to gather specific information from respondents.
 It’s the tool used within a survey to collect data.

 A survey, on the other hand, is a broader research method that involves collecting and analyzing data from multiple respondents.
-Surveys can include various tools such as questionnaires, interviews, focus groups, and observations.
+In a survey, a questionnaire is a part of the survey, alongside other data collection methods like interviews and focus groups.

 You can create engaging conversational questionnaires with advanced survey platforms such as SurveySparrow.
 Once you create questionnaires, you can collect feedback, analyze data, and act upon the insights effortlessly.